ethersphere/swarm-extension/README.md

 Thereby even if the user changes its P2P client host, the state and their session will remain - unlike using only subdomain content address URLs with the traditional `localStorage`.

-Of course, it is not necessary to set any ID manually, just call the usual `localStorage` methods but under the `swarm` object: instead of `window.localStorage.setItem('swarm', 'bzz')` you can call `swarm.localStorage.setItem('swarm', 'bzz')` in order to persist data in the browser.
+Of course, it is not necessary to set any ID manually, just call the usual `localStorage` methods but under the `swarm` object, created as an instance of the [Swarm Class](library/README.md#swarm-class): instead of `window.localStorage.setItem('swarm', 'bzz')` you can call `swarm.localStorage.setItem('swarm', 'bzz')` in order to persist data in the browser.

 The `setItem` and `getItem` methods here are `async` methods, so these return with `Promise`.